rzere/DejaVu/docs/index.md

 ## What is DejaVu?

-DejaVu is a platform that helps journalists evaluate images online by allowing them to check whether an image has previously been flagged as manipulated, used out-of-context or fabricated, and report images that they identify as visual misinformation.
+DejaVu is a platform that helps journalists evaluate images online by allowing them to check whether an image has previously been flagged as suspicious, and report images that they identify as visual misinformation.

 ## What is Visual Misinformation?